Michigan Business Dispute Attorneys

 From the moment you connect with a Michigan business dispute attorney, they go to work protecting your claim.
 The most common case types we handle:

-Accepting partial payment with language that operates as accord and satisfaction under MCL § 440.3311 and waiving the rest of the claim
+Cashing a partial-payment check whose language works as accord and satisfaction under MCL § 440.3311, wiping out the rest of the claim

-Failing to timely file a UCC-1 financing statement or perfect a construction lien under MCL § 570.1101 et seq.
+Missing the window to file a UCC-1 financing statement or perfect a construction lien under MCL § 570.1101 et seq.

 Common Michigan Business Dispute Mistakes